Skip to main content

 Square One Airbnb insurance

 Square One Insurance specializes in all home insurance.
 They have Airbnb insurance if you occasionally rent your home to others through home-sharing programs.
-It covers accidental damage to your home and property as well as your exposure to personal liability.
+It covers accidental damage to your home and property and your exposure to personal liability.
 It does not include the guest’s property or their personal liability.
 It starts at $40/month, and you can pay monthly with no contracts.

 Wawanesa offers a short-term rental endorsement that can be added to a new or existing Wawanesa home insurance policy.
 The endorsement covers theft and attempted theft caused by tenants and their guests, damage caused by tenant vandalism, up to $1,500 for theft or damage to a guest’s property, and loss of income.